 Q: When I was growing up in the Jurassic period, I was taught that “bemused” meant confused.
 And that’s how I still use it.
 But everyone else uses it to mean amused.
 This leaves me bemused.
 But maybe I’m just a dinosaur who should lighten up and be amused.

-“Bemused” is rarely used in the traditional way these days, and anyone using it that way is almost certain to be misunderstood.
+Our sense, like yours, is that “bemused” is rarely used in the traditional way these days, and anyone using it that way is almost certain to be misunderstood.

 However, we can’t bring ourselves to use it to mean amused.
 We’d rather retire “bemused” and fill the gap with other words—“puzzled,” “bewildered,” “confused,” and so on.